 "I have never been especially impressed by the heroics of people who are convinced they are about to change the world.
-I am more awed by those who struggle to make one small difference after another." -Elen Goodman
+I am more awed by those who struggle to make one small difference after another." -Ellen Goodman

-Associate Vice Chancellor for Student Development
+Associate Vice Chancellor, Student Development

 As a first generation college student, I was challenged by several of the systems and processes at my institution.
 The Student Affairs professionals I had the opportunity to interact with made a huge impact on my transition, skill development, and learning.
 Those student affairs educators inspired me to continue my education and purse a career in student affairs.
 The opportunity to engage and support college students in a similar way and create access for them to support services, campus resources, and involvement really excites me!
 I feel it is a privilege to serve students, and really value the opportunity I have to participate in their learning process.
 In my current role I have the opportunity to be a good steward of university fiscal resources and direct them in a way that best supports student learning outside of the classroom.

 Executive Director, Residential Life